koute/bytehound/docs/src/configuration.md

 *Default: `0`*

 When set to `1` the profiled process will send UDP broadcasts announcing that it's being profiled.
-This is used by `memory-profiler-cli gather` and `memory-profiler-gather` to automatically discover `memory-profiler` instances to which to connect.
+This is used by `bytehound gather` and `bytehound-gather` to automatically discover `bytehound` instances to which to connect.

 Requires `MEMORY_PROFILER_ENABLE_SERVER` to be set to `1`.